RentInform/Rent-Inform-FE/README.md

 ## Roadmap

 Additional features, functionality, and potential refactors:
-* Standard user registartion and log in
+* Standard user registration and log in (to be added to the OAuth workflow)
-* Two factor authentication
+* Two-factor authentication
-* Improve search to match on zipcode and/or lat & lon
+* Improve search to match on zipcode and/or lat & lon coordinates
-  * Allow a visitor to search properties
+  * Allow a visitor to search properties with different queries
 * Expanded error handling
-  * including rescuing from standard rails errors
+  * Could potentially include rescuing from standard Rails errors
 * Implement more details for the user through additional external API calls
-  * Amenities: Groceries stores, schools, libraries, parks
+  * Amenities: Grocery stores, schools, libraries, parks
   * Commute time to workplace from searched property
-  * Aggrigate score for the property from within the application
+  * Aggregate score for the property from within the application
 * Allow a user to add notes for the property
 * Compare properties
 * Share properties
-* Allow users to export properties to google drive
+* Allow users to export their saved properties to Google Drive

 <p align="right">(<a href="#readme-top">back to top</a>)</p>